transloadit/uppy/website/src/docs/uppy.md

 ### `file.type`

 MIME type of the file.
-This may actually be guessed if a file type was not provided by the user's browser, so this is a best-effort value and not guaranteed to be accurate.
+This may actually be guessed if a file type was not provided by the user’s browser, so this is a best-effort value and not guaranteed to be correct.

 ### `file.data`

-For local files, this is the actual \[`File`]\[File] or \[`Blob`]\[Blob] object representing the file contents.
+For local files, this is the actual [`File`][] or [`Blob`][] object representing the file contents.

 For files that are imported from remote providers, the file data is not available in the browser.